Shadow-Hubb/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody adds execute permissions to all users 8-James_Bond sets no permissions for owner and group but all permissions for users on the file hello 9-John_Doe sets mode of file to -rwxr-x-wx
+7-everybody adds execute permissions to all users 8-James_Bond sets no permissions for owner and group but all permissions for users on the file hello 9-John_Doe sets mode of file to -rwxr-x-wx 10-mirror_permissions sets hello mode to same as that of olleh